retooth2/xenharmlib/doc/quickstart.rst

     17.831543876451384

 Pitches can be transformed into other pitches by transposition.
-For this purpose pitch objects provide a :meth:`~xenharmlib.core.pitch.Pitch.transpose` method that expects a positive or negative integer (determining the pitch difference in steps), or an interval object (more on that later).
+For this purpose, pitch objects provide a :meth:`~xenharmlib.core.pitch.Pitch.transpose` method that expects a positive or negative integer (determining the pitch difference in steps), or an interval object (more on that later).
-The following snippets e.g. generates the circle of fifths for the contemporary Western tuning.
+The following snippets, e.g., generates the circle of fifths for the contemporary Western tuning.

 .. testcode::